Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Implementation Details

 \section{Implementation Details}

-We use DINOv2~\cite{oquab2023dinov2} with a ViT-L/14~\cite{dosovitskiy2020image} as the default image encoder of Matcher.
-And we use the Segment Anything Model (SAM)~\cite{kirillov2023segment} with ViT-H as the segmenter of Matcher.
+We use DINOv2~\citep{oquab2023dinov2} with a ViT-L/14~\citep{dosovitskiy2020image} as the default image encoder of Matcher.
+And we use the Segment Anything Model (SAM)~\citep{kirillov2023segment} with ViT-H as the segmenter of Matcher.
 In all experiments, we do not perform any training for the Matcher.
 We set input image sizes are $518 \times 518$ for one-shot semantic segmentation and object part segmentation and $896 \times 504$ for video object segmentation.
-We conduct experiments from three semantic granularity for one-shot semantic segmentation, \ie, parts (PASCAL-Part and PACO-Part), whole (FSS-1000), and multiple instances (COCO-20$^i$ and LVIS-92$^i$).
+We conduct experiments from three semantic granularity for semantic segmentation, \ie, parts (PASCAL-Part and PACO-Part), whole (FSS-1000), and multiple instances (COCO-20$^i$ and LVIS-92$^i$).
+We set the number of clusters to 8.
 For COCO-20$^i$ and LVIS-92$^i$, we sample the instance-level points from the matched points and dense image points to encourage SAM to output more instance masks.
 We set the filtering thresholds $\textit{emd}$ and $\textit{purity}$ to 0.67, 0.02 and set $\alpha$, $\beta$ and $\lambda$ to 1.0, 0.0, and 0.0, respectively.
 For FSS-1000, we sample the global prompts from centers.
 We set $\alpha$, $\beta$, and $\lambda$ to 0.8, 0.2, and 1.0, respectively.
-We sample the points from the matched points for PASCAL-Part and PACO-Part.
+We sample the points from the matched points and use the smallest axis-aligned box containing these matched points for PASCAL-Part and PACO-Part.
 We set the filtering threshold $\textit{coverage}$ to 0.3 and set $\alpha$, $\beta$ and $\lambda$ to 0.5, 0.5, and 0.0, respectively.
-For video object segmentation We sample the global prompts from centers.
+For video object segmentation, we sample the global prompts from centers.
 We set the filtering threshold $\textit{emd}$ to 0.75 and set $\alpha$, $\beta$, and $\lambda$ to 0.4, 1.0, and 1.0.